ElisaLegnani/elisalegnani.github.io/index.md

 I am a physicist at the University of Milan and I am currently doing research in cosmology for my Master thesis at the Ludwig Maximilians University in Munich.

-I am originally from Milano, a city in the north of Italy.
+I am originally from Milan, a city in the north of Italy.
 I lived in there through all my education, and moved to Munich a few months ago to join [Daniel Gruen](https://www.physik.lmu.de/en/about-us/people/gruen-2.html)'s *Astrophysics Cosmology and Artificial Intelligence* group.
-I look forwar to starting a PhD in astrophysics next semester.
+I look forward to starting a PhD in astrophysics next semester.

 <br>